GENI-NSF/geni-tools/README.txt

  To add an SFA certificate to a GCF based aggregate manager, copy your SFA key from /etc/sfa/trusted_roots/<should be a .gid file> to your GCF trusted roots directory created in steps 2 and 3 above.
-This is not particularly necessary for the Clearinghouse (gch), but is necessary for the Aggregate Manager (gam).
+This is not particularly necessary for the Clearinghouse (gcf-ch), but is necessary for the Aggregate Manager (gcf-am).

  -- Step 2) Listing Aggregates -- Do this on all peered clearinghouses